 Technical Architecture Status

-The previous version of this document[1] was written before many other documents and specifications that are now in existence and sought to capture design decisions as well as help guide further design and subsequent development of detailed specifications.
+The initial version of this document[1] was written before many other documents and specifications that are now in existence and sought to capture design decisions as well as help guide further design and subsequent development of detailed specifications.

 In this version, the focus is different, as there is a different need.
 The end to end architecture is now well developed and this document is now more focussed on describing the architecture and signposting other documents that provide detailed requirements, design and specifications.
 This and future revisions, will be focused on updating the content to reflect new details, caused by the introduction and implementation of new content and functionality via SEC releases.